supalarry/visually-api/README.md

 ## Usage

-The endpoints can be seen in.
+The endpoints can be seen in. (ignore multer.ts in source file, it is a service)

 ```
 source/routes